-If non-zero, double-quoted words are not scanned for the history expansion character or the history comment character.
+If non-zero, the history expansion code implements shell-like quoting: single-quoted words are not scanned for the history expansion character or the history comment character, and double-quoted words may have history expansion performed, since single quotes are not special within double quotes.
 The default value is 0.